The SEO Copywriting Checklist

 Now back to meta data optimization …

 Make sure you’re making the best use of meta tag real estate to pull your potential visitors into the page.
 For more details on how to optimize the head section of a page, check out The Ins and Outs of Meta Data.
-For more on how to optimize social meta data, read What Are Social Meta Tags?
+For more information on how to optimize your content in social media shares, read about our pro tips in What Are Social Meta Tags?

 Here are some rules of thumb for crafting meta tags.